Burnsedia/burnsedia.github.io/src/content/courses/lesson-02-building-a-rest-api-with-django-and-drf.md

 ---
-title: "Building a REST API with Django and DRF"
+title: "Lesson 2: Building a REST API with Django and DRF"
 description: "A practical guide for indie developers to build, serialize, and expose data with Django REST Framework."
 pubDate: "2025-10-24"
+lesson: 2
 ---

 # Building a REST API with Django and DRF